xcart/xc5-manual/en/general_setup/activating_your_license.md

 ![]({{site.baseurl}}/attachments/8225232/8356157.png)

 The process is likely to take a few minutes.
-Take care not to close the page before the process has fully completed.
+Take care not to close the page before the process has been fully completed.

 ![]({{site.baseurl}}/attachments/8225232/8356158.png)